katrinleinweber/v0dro.github.io/source/_posts/2015-02-24-data-analysis-in-ruby-part-2.markdown

 ## Compatibility with statsample

-Daru is now mostly compatible with [statsample](https://github.com/clbustos/statsample) and you can now mostly perform most of the functions by just passing it a Daru::DataFrame or Daru::Vector to perform most of the useful statistical functions provided by statsample.
+Daru is now completely compatible with [statsample](https://github.com/clbustos/statsample) and you can now perform all of the functions by just passing it a Daru::DataFrame or Daru::Vector to perform statistical analysis.

+Find more examples of using daru for statistics [in these notebooks](https://github.com/SciRuby/sciruby-notebooks/tree/master/Statistics).

 Heres an example to demonstrate: